Photos Home Page

 Class: Cerbère (1867)

 Cerbère (Coast defense ironclad) at Cherbourg.
-(Photo: Facebook by Klaus Haller 28.9.2021)
+(Photo: Facebook by Klaus Haller on 28.9.2021)

 Class: Cerbère (1867)

 Bélier (Coast defense ironclad) in drydock at Cherbourg.
 Note the twin two-bladed screws and complex rudder.
-(Photo: Facebook by Vladimir Yakubov 20.11.2022 from SHD Cherbourg 4_Fi_709)
+(Photo: Facebook by Vladimir Yakubov on 20.11.2022 from SHD Cherbourg 4_Fi_709)

 Class: Cerbère (1867)

 Bouledogue (Coast defense ironclad) at Lorient.
 Note the pair of short funnels.
-(Photo: Facebook by Gottfried Alexander van der Horst 14.9.2020)
+(Photo: Facebook by Gottfried Alexander van der Horst on 14.9.2020)

 Class: Cerbère (1867)

 Bouledogue (Coast defense ironclad) in reserve at Lorient.
 The larger station ironclad may be Triomphante, completed at Rochefort in 1879 and in reserve, possibly here, into 1881, and the smaller one may be Atalante, which was in reserve at Lorient in 1878-1882.
-(Photo: Facebook by Andrey Myatishkin 17.11.2024)
+(Photo: Facebook by Andrey Myatishkin on 17.11.2024)

 Class: Cerbère (1867)

 Tigre (Coast defense ironclad) under construction ca. 1869 in drydock at Rochefort.
-(Photo: Facebook by A. Myatishkin 15.5.2025 from SHD Rochefort MR_5_G_1246)
+(Photo: Facebook by A. Myatishkin on 15.5.2025 and Wikimedia from SHD Rochefort MR_5_G_1246)

 Class: Cerbère (1867)

 Tigre (Coast defense ironclad) nearly ready for launching ca. 1871 in drydock at Rochefort.
 Note the pair of short funnels.
-(Photo: Facebook by A. Myatishkin 9.8.2023 from SHD Rochefort MR_5_G_1093)
+(Photo: Facebook by A. Myatishkin on 9.8.2023 from SHD Rochefort MR_5_G_1093)

 1st and 2nd Class Coast Defense Ironclads, 1872-1875